-A checker can customize the default error messages by overriding the getMessages method.
-It returns a java.util.Properties instance where the keys are the strings passed to SourceChecker.report (like "invalid.assignment") and the values are the strings to be printed ("cannot assign ...").
+A checker can customize the default error messages through a Properties loadable text file name 'message.properties'.
+The property file keys are the strings passed to the Checker.report (like ''type.incompatible'') and the values are the strings to be printed (''cannot assign ...'').
+The properties text file need to be in the same directory as the Checker.